department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/form-step.md

 #### Hint text
 Add hint text under a field label if it would help someone choose the right response to give–like “We’ll use your email address to confirm when we receive your form” since knowing how we’ll use their email may help them choose which email to enter.
 Or use hint text to help someone answer a question more easily–like “For example: January 1, 2001”.
 Don’t use punctuation in hint text unless the copy is two sentences or more.
 #### Field label text (also called legend)
-On form step pages with only one question, the page title could be the field label for a checkbox or radio group.
+On a form step page with only one question, the page title could be the field label for a checkbox or radio group.
 For these components, there’s no need to add an additional field label if it doesn’t add meaning beyond what’s in the page title.
 For example “Are you filling this form out for yourself or someone else?” is both page title and field label.

 {% include component-example.html alt="Figma annotations distinguishing a page title and field label from the fieldset for a radio button set." file="/images/templates/forms/form-step/7-label-title.png" caption="Figma annotations distinguishing a page title and field label from the fieldset for a radio button set." class="x2" %}